 There are so many points wrong with this suggestion that I scarcely know where to begin.
 But let me try:

 2-Too much focus on the mechanics of spelling (and grammar) puts the focus on the least important part of the exercise: the package in which the ideas are wrapped.
 In fact, writing should be judged on whether it expresses interesting, provocative or creative ideas.
-I would rather read a stimulating piece with appalling spelling than a boring piece spelled to perfection.
+I would rather read a stimulating post with appalling spelling than a boring post spelled to perfection.
 No contest.
 Writing is about communicating.
-If you don’t have something useful to say than the perfection of the delivery is irrelevant.
+If you don’t have something useful to say then the perfection of the delivery is irrelevant.

 3-Many great writers over the years have been abysmal spellers.
 Here is a partial list: William Faulkner.
 F. Scott Fitzgerald.
 Ernest Hemingway.
 John Keats.
 John Irving.
 Jane Austen.
 Winston Churchill.
 Agatha Christie.
 W.B.
 Yeats.
 Benjamin Franklin.
 This does not make them bad writers.
 It simply makes them bad spellers.
 You can read more about these writers’ spelling problems here.

 4-Copy editors (paid or volunteer) can fix spelling and grammar.
 Note that I’m not suggesting published work should be filled with errors.
 Far from it.
 But copy editors are professionals who fix these mistakes.
 And if you can’t afford one, there are many “natural” copy editors in our midst (I find many smart admin assistants are often excellent copy editors).
 Moms and dads will also usually work at no charge.
 As well, you can use the no-cost version of services such as Spellcheck or ProWriting Aid.